mwehner2022/World_Weather_Analysis/README.md

 # World_Weather_Analysis
 # **Purpose**
 The purpose of this assignment was to help create an app called PlanMyTrip.
 The code should allow users to input their desired weather preferences and then identify potential travel destinations.
-From this information a potential itinerary can be made.
+From input information, a potential itinerary can be made.

 ## **Goal**
 - Retrieve Weather Data